 Concluding Thoughts

 It is interesting to note how the ideas in this paper echo the work that came just a bit later, in Crooks work on state-based isolation formalism, which appeared in PODC 2017.
 It seems that related ideas were present in this work, and the similar ideas were being developed concurrently.
-For example, the notions of read states and begin constraints appear quite analogous to the “read state” and “commit test” concepts in the client-centric formulation.
+For example, the notions of read states and end constraints appear quite analogous to the “read state” and “commit test” concepts in the client-centric formulation.
 In general, both papers seem to share a common conceptual core of viewing transactional isolation models as centered around state-centric histories i.e. the database moves through a sequence of states over time, and new transactions may conceptually read from one of these states, and upon commit may create a new state, appending to this history.

-I find the TARDiS approach an interesting attempt at an alternative approach to managing weakly consistent data interfaces in a more principled manner.
-On the flip side, though, my intuition is that managing and merging these branches in a complex application would become burdensome and unintuitive for most application developers.
+TARDiS is an interesting attempt at an alternative to managing weakly consistent data interfaces in a more principled manner.
+On the flip side, my intuition is that managing and merging these branches in a complex application would become burdensome and unintuitive for most application developers.
 For software and systems builders, and those familiar with Git, DAGs, etc. this may be more palatable, but even in Git I find that it is rare I have ever dealt with merging of more than a 1-2 branches at a time.
 Even then, dealing with merge conflicts in general can still be somewhat tedious.
 Perhaps this type of system, though, would be effective as a slightly more internal layer, that other tools/apps could build on top of, rather than having users directly interface with it themselves.
 Regardless, I think the ideas in the paper are productive and useful as an alternative model for conceptualizing transactions in general and especially weak consistency or isolation models.

-They also note that similar ideas have been explored in past, including Olive and Bayou, and there is sort of a folk understanding of the underlying relationships between multiversion concurrency control, Git, snapshot transactions, etc.
+They also note that similar ideas have been explored in past, including Olive and Bayou, and there is sort of a folk understanding of the underlying relationships between multiversion concurrency control, Git, snapshot transactions, etc. This also bear similarities to other earlier work on eventually consistent transactions, and to some more recent practical systems primitives like the Merge operator in RocksDB.